DataDog/documentation/content/en/account_management/billing/profiler.md

 **5. How is the host billing related to my services?**

-Continuous Profiler is billed on the basis of hosts deployed with agents sending profiles and not services.
+A Continuous Profiler is billed on the basis of hosts deployed with Agents sending profiles and not services.

 **6. Can I use Continuous Profiling without APM?**